commercetools Shopify Import Help

 Import Status

-Each import shows results per product/category/customer/order, filterable by status and searchable by commercetools ID.
+Each import shows results per product/category/customer/order/discount, filterable by status and searchable by commercetools ID.

 • Success - Imported successfully